-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 361, the CMS hepatitis C virus screening coverage policy, with an effective date of 2026-02-25.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for Hepatitis C Virus (HCV) screening in adults, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table